brainstem-org/brainstem_support/docs/api-tools/matlab-api-tool.md

 ## Creating records

-Use `save_model` with the required fields from the STEM API reference.
+Use `client.save` with the required fields from the STEM API reference.
 The example below assumes you have contributor access to the project ID provided.
 Note that `tags` is a required field and can be set to an empty array if no tags are needed.

 ```matlab
 payload = struct();